 Out of Africa, by Isak Dinesen.
 Karen Blixen, writing under her pen name, was a woman of immense sensitivity and talent.
 Africa swelled her heart, and elevated her writing to the pinnacles of African, and world, literature.

-Out of Africa is the story of Blixen’s passionate 17-year romance with Africa, based from her, alas, slowly failing coffee farm, “at the foot of the Ngong Hills” (pictured above), very near the place Micato was born.
+Out of Africa is the story of Blixen’s passionate 17-year romance with Africa, based from her, alas, slowly failing coffee farm, “at the foot of the Ngong Hills” in Kenya (pictured above), very near the place Micato was born.
 Full of stories, rich in observation—of elephants “pacing along as if they had an appointment at the end of the world,” of “giraffes progressing across the plain, a family of rare, long-stemmed, speckled gigantic flowers slowly advancing”—Out of Africa is one of the first books we’d choose for a prolonged stay on the proverbial desert island, to help us remember the “safari life that makes you forget all your sorrows and feel as if you had drunk half a bottle of champagne—bubbling over with heartfelt gratitude for being alive.”

 West With the Night, by Beryl Markham.
 “She has written so well, and marvelously well, that I was completely ashamed of myself as a writer,” said Ernest Hemingway—one of only two men on this list, interestingly—in a letter to a friend about the adventurer, pioneering pilot, horse trainer, lover of famous men, and, when she calmed down a bit, the brilliant writer Beryl Markham.

-She lived a rambunctious life (wonderfully novelized in another of our favourite books, Paula McLain’s Circling the Sun) and published West With the Night in 1942, to the competitive amazement of Hemingway and the surprise of her friends, who had little idea that in her roustabout body beat a great writer’s heart.
+She lived a rambunctious life near Nairobi (wonderfully novelized in another of our favourite books, Paula McLain’s Circling the Sun) and published West With the Night in 1942, to the competitive amazement of Hemingway and the surprise of her friends, who had little idea that in her roustabout body beat a great writer’s heart.
 Wonderful, evocative African stories, one after the other.
 And observations that are as true today as ever: “To see ten thousand animals untamed…is like scaling an unconquered mountain for the first time, or like finding a forest without roads or footpaths, or the blemish of an axe.
 You know then what you had always been told — that the world once lived and grew without adding machines and newsprint and brick-walled streets and the tyranny of clocks.”